andrewjahn/AndysBrainBook/docs/FunctionalConnectivity/CONN_ShortCourse/CONN_01_FSL_Demo.rst

 Functional Connectivity Analysis with Neurosynth
 ************************************************

 Another useful tool to learn about functional connectivity is `Neurosynth <neurosynth.org>`__.
 Neurosynth is primarily a meta-analysis tool, but it can also be used to quickly generate functional connectivity maps for seed regions in a template brain.
 If you click on the "Locations" tab, you will open a new window that says "Functional connectivity and coactivation maps".
 Click on any coordinate in the brain, and then click on "What's here?"
 After a few moments, a correlation map will be generated.

-You can threshold the image to only show correlations above a certain value, and you can also download the correlation map to use as a mask.
+For example, let's say that we wanted to generate a functional connectivity map for the default mode network (described above).
+If you click on the coordinates [0, 44, -14] and click the "What's here?" button, you should see significant clusters in both the region that you clicked, and also in the posterior cingulate cortex.
+These maps are generated based on a sample of a thousand subjects collected by `Yeo et al. (2011) <https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3174820/>`__, and contain the typical networks you would see in any sample.
+Try setting the coordinates to one of the nodes of the salience network, for example - [0 26 32], which is roughly within the anterior cingulate cortex - and see whether it correlates with the bilateral insula.
+Try setting the seed in other regions, such as the motor cortex or auditory cortex.
+What other regions would you expect would correlate with those seed regions?
+Why?

 .. figure:: 01_Neurosynth_FuncConn_Demo.gif

+  Demonstration of how to generate functional connectivity maps with Neurosynth.
+Note that you can threshold the image to only show correlations above a certain value, and you can also download the correlation map to use as a mask.

 Next Steps
 **********